 The Student Health Center is a confidential medical clinic available to all students.
 It can provide a medical examination as well as STD and pregnancy testing.

 Toll Free 1-800-553-7798 | TTY 1-855-684-5661 | Local 206-654-4144

 On-Line Access at http://www.wellspringeap.org/login - Username: "Seattle University"

 The Employee Assistance Program (EAP) is an employer-paid resource available to use anytime you are experiencing personal or professional problems or need a resource.
 The purpose of the EAP is to help you (or a family member) identify and address your challenges in a confidential, non-threatening, effective and positive way.
 Counseling and assessment benefits include face to face visits with a therapist.

 Office of the Faculty Ombudsperson (For Faculty Only)

 139 Chardin Hall | 206-296-5898

 The Faculty Ombudsperson is a designated neutral or impartial facilitator whose major function is to provide confidential and informal guidance to the university's faculty to assist them with their complaints, concerns and issues; to assist faculty in identifying appropriate offices, committees, and university rules and policies; and serve when appropriate as an informal mediator of early-stage complaints and to mediate as an impartial party.

 1-866-4CRISIS (1-866-427-4747) | TTY 206-461-3219 | Local 206-461-3222

-The 24-Hour Crisis Line provides immediate help to individuals, families and friends of people in emotional crisis.
+The 24-Hour Crisis Line provides immediate help to individuals, families and friends of people in emotional crisis in King County.
 The 24-Hour Crisis Line can help you determine if you (or your loved one) needs professional consultation and can link you to the appropriate services.

 1-800-799-SAFE (1-800-799-7233) | TTY 1-800-787-3224